leo/awesome-zeit/README.md

 In the area of open source, there's a lot of stuff happening around [ZEIT](https://zeit.co).
 To make it easier for developers to reach these resources, I've decided to create a list for them.
 And here we are!

-## Contents

-Please note that the following list only contains projects created by the community.

 ### Helpers

 - [now-realias](https://github.com/remy/now-realias) - Automatically assign the latest alias of a now deployment to the newest instance.